fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-06-07】[unslothai / notebooks](https://github.com/unslothai/notebooks) - Fine\-tune LLMs for free with guided Notebooks on Google Colab, Kaggle, and more
+* 【2025-06-07】[deepsense\-ai / ragbits](https://github.com/deepsense-ai/ragbits) - Building blocks for rapid development of GenAI applications
+* 【2025-06-07】[coleam00 / Archon](https://github.com/coleam00/Archon) - Archon is an AI agent that is able to create other AI agents using an advanced agentic coding workflow and framework knowledge base to unlock a new frontier of automated agents
 * 【2025-06-06】[iamgio / quarkdown](https://github.com/iamgio/quarkdown) - 🪐 Markdown with superpowers — from ideas to presentations, articles and books
 * 【2025-06-06】[topoteretes / cognee](https://github.com/topoteretes/cognee) - Memory for AI Agents in 5 lines of code
 * 【2025-06-06】[modelcontextprotocol / ruby\-sdk](https://github.com/modelcontextprotocol/ruby-sdk) - The official Ruby SDK for the Model Context Protocol  Maintained in collaboration with Shopify